BIRD OF THE WEEK: May 21, 2021 SCIENTIFIC NAME: Charadrius nivosus

 HABITAT: Sandy beaches, salt flats, river sandbars

-This species frequently raises two broods a year, and sometimes three in places where predation is low.
-Chicks hatch covered with down and with open eyes.
-They are fully mobile and leave the nest within hours of hatching, though they still require parental care until they fledge about a month later.
+This plover frequently raises two broods a year, and sometimes three in places where predation is low.
+Both male and female take turns incubating the clutch of two to three eggs.
+Chicks hatch open-eyed and covered with down.
+They are fully mobile and leave the nest within hours of hatching, though they still require parental care until they can fly on their own, about a month later.

 The Snowy Plover is listed as endangered or threatened in several states and is included on the 2014 State of the Birds Watch List.
-The Western Snowy Plover, a subspecies that breeds along Pacific Coast and Baja California, was federally listed as Threatened in 1993.
+The "Western" Snowy Plover, a population that breeds along Pacific Coast and Baja California, was federally listed as Threatened in 1993.

 Donate to support ABC's conservation mission!